bmbufalo/bmbufalo/docs/hire_me.md

 ## Career

-- IT System Administrator at [Kemper](https://www.kemper.com)
+- IT System Administrator at [Kemper](https://www.kemper.com) from 2021 to 2024
-- IT System Administrator at [C Spire](https://www.cspire.com)
+- IT System Administrator at [C Spire](https://www.cspire.com) from 2013 to 2021
-- IT System Administrator at [American Family Care](https://www.americanfamilycare.com)
+- IT System Administrator at [American Family Care](https://www.americanfamilycare.com) from 2008 to 2013
-- Co-Owner of BrainCase Computers
+- Co-Owner of BrainCase Computersfrom 2008 to 2010
-- Computer Technician at CompUSA
+- Computer Technician at CompUSA from 2006 to 2008
-- Petty Officer, Second Class in the [United States Navy](https://www.navy.mil)
+- Petty Officer, Second Class in the [United States Navy](https://www.navy.mil) from 2002 to 2006
     - Gunners Mate
     - Aviation Administrative Assitance
     - Airman

 ## Volunteer